MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │  6 │
     =#

-Arguments to combinators constructed in this way are automatically lifted to queries.
-Therefore, `Double(21)` is actually the constant query `Double(Lift(21))`.

-    void[Double(21)]
+Using Julia's broadcast syntax, this lifting could be automated so that a `Lift` call to construct `Double(X)` isn't needed.

+    void[Lift(1:3) >> double.(It)]
     #=>
       │ It │
-    ┼────┼
+    ──┼────┼
+    1 │  2 │
+    2 │  4 │
-    │ 42 │
+    3 │  6 │
     =#

-Automatic lifting also applies to built-in Julia operators.
-For example, the expression `It .+ 1` is a query component that increments each one of its input values.
+Automatic lifting also applies to built-in Julia operators and values.
+As we demonstrated earlier, the expression `It .+ 1` is a query component that increments each one of its input values.

     void[Lift(1:3) >> (It .+ 1)]
     #=>